Epay-Rosales/emily.github.io/README.md

 ### Project documentation plan

-Authored a documentation plan to produce written content and deliverables for a fictitious bank deploying new ATMs regionally.
+Authored a 12-page documentation plan to produce written content and deliverables for a fictitious bank.
 This project is also part of my technical communications program at SFU.

 <img
      src="doc_plan.png"